188.8.131.52 JSP provisional - payment to DSP claimants

 - the person must have an outstanding claim for DSP, AND

 - they must meet the following residential requirements

 - they must have been an Australian resident at the time the injury or illness occurred, OR

-- they must have had 10 years qualifying Australian residence, or a QRE for NSA, OR
+- they must have had 10 years qualifying Australian residence, or a QRE for JSP, OR

 - they were born outside Australia, and when the illness or injury first occurred, they were the dependent of an Australian resident, and later they became an Australian resident themselves while still the dependent child of an Australian resident.

 Act reference: SSAct section 7(2) An Australian resident is …, section 593(1B) Qualification for JSP, section 593(1C) Qualification for JSP

 Policy reference: SS Guide 3.2.1.05 Qualification for JSP

 A person who qualifies for JSP provisional is exempted from the activity test pending the outcome of their claim for DSP.